 The Shock Advisory System measures the patient's transthoracic impedance through the therapy electrodes.
 If the baseline impedance is higher than a maximum limit, it determines that the electrodes do not have sufficient contact with the patient or are not properly connected to the AED.
 When this occurs, ECG analysis and shock delivery are inhibited.
 The AED advises the operator to connect electrodes when there is insufficient electrode contact.

 Automated Interpretation of the ECG

-The defibrillator recommends a shock if either of the following rhythms is detected:
+The Shock Advisory System recommends a shock if it detects the following: